cyberseckenny/MCsniperPY-docs/more-information/offset.md

 ## What is offset?

-Offset is simply how early _MCsniperPY sends requests_.
-OFfset is measured in milliseconds.
-This is used to compensate for API lag and ping.
+Offset is simply how early _MCsniperPY sends requests_ and is measured in milliseconds.
+Because of factors like API lag and ping, sent requests are not received instantly by Mojang's API.
+Offset is used to compensate for this delay, and fine-tuning your offset is **crucial** to becoming a successful sniper.

+Usage of a VPS can be very beneficial when sniping.
+When compared to your personal computer, VPSes have a much stabler connection and (typically) lower ping.
+The better your connection, the easier it is to calculate an accurate offset.
+If you are interested in a VPS, [Digital Ocean](https://www.digitalocean.com/) and [Vultr](https://www.vultr.com/) are two recommended options.
+Additionally, Kqzz has created a [video](https://www.youtube.com/watch?v=-y2ucB6FYq8) of how to install MCSniperPY onto a VPS running `Ubunutu 20.04`.
+Make sure to look in the description for two free VPS referral links!

 {% hint style="info" %}
 Offset is the new name for "Custom Delay" from the old MCsniperPY version.